History of Algeciras: Prehistory

 A considerable number of lithic tools have been unearthed, some of which were discovered in the city's Villa Nueva.
 The site of the Palmones river wharf, which was excavated in 1994, yielded numerous flint and protoquartzite tools dated to the Acheulean period, as well as the site located in the vicinity of Playa de Getares, which also yielded significant findings.

 The presence of Neanderthal man on the northern shore of the Strait of Gibraltar is confirmed in the paleontological record by the discovery of several remains in several caves of the Rock of Gibraltar.
 In the municipality of Algeciras, a single isolated lithic industry associated with Homo neandertalensis has been found around the El Saladillo stream, which would place groups of hunter-gatherers belonging to this human species in the region.

 The majority of the prehistoric sites in the area date back to the Paleolithic and Neolithic periods.
 The archaeological record also includes several hand axes from the Solutrean period in the Torrealmirante area and in Punta Carnero, indicative of hunter-gatherer societies.

-There are many shelters with rock art dating from the Palaeolithic to the Late Roman period in the area surrounding the city, which includes the Campo de Gibraltar and adjacent areas.
-These representations are classified under the umbrella term of Arte Sureño, or "southern art."
-This term encompasses a vast array of styles, from Paleolithic figurative to a refined schematic style interpreted as originating from the Late Bronze Age.
-Due to the limited size of the municipal district of Algeciras and the challenging humidity conditions and constant winds of the mountain ranges, which have a detrimental impact on paintings, none of these rock shelters have been located in it.
-However, examples of tombs excavated in stone similar to others in the area can be found, normally associated with paintings or shrines.
-Notable examples include the Llano de las Tumbas in the Huerta de la Pilas in the La Granja suburb, the Cortijo de San Bernabé, and the Cortijo de la Joya.
+In the area around the city there are shelters with rock art dating from the Palaeolithic to the Late Roman period, called Arte Sureño, or "southern art."